Complete Golf Store Business Logo

 If you opt for a projector setup, deciding which one to pick for a golf simulator can be confusing.
 The market is saturated with different brands and technologies, and you must take many factors into account before making your decision.
 To choose the best projector you must consider the below points:

-Graphics: It refers to the number of pixels the projector can project onto the screen.
-Select one with higher graphics as the picture will be clearer.
+Resolution: It refers to the number of pixels the projector can project onto the screen.
+Select one with a higher resolution as the picture will be clearer.

 Frame Rate: This indicates how quickly the projector can display a new image.
 The higher, the better.